1. Forside

 The story is different if you want to invest in a co-op apartment.
 As you are buying a share into the tenant owner’s association owning the entire property – and not the individual property per se – you cannot obtain a mortgage.
 Instead, you must take out a bank loan which is more expensive.

-This highlights the importance of thoroughly investigating a tenant owner’s association’s (andelsbolig forening) financial status before committing further.
+This highlights the importance of thoroughly investigating a tenant owner’s association’s (andelsbolig forening in Danish) financial status before committing further.
 Because if the association runs into any financial trouble, then guess who has to pay?
 That’s right, you, the shareholder/tenant.

 • Co-op apartment owners don’t have to pay property tax.